What Is the C-Suite?

 Key Takeaways

-• The number and specific roles within the C-suite can vary based on the organization’s size, mission, and industry.
+- Variability: The number of C-suite roles can differ based on the company’s size, mission, and industry.

 Insight Into C-Suite Hierarchy

-While the CEO, CFO, and COO are the most recognized titles, other roles also contribute significantly to the overall operation.
-Notable C-suite positions include:
+While the CEO, CFO, and COO are the most recognized roles, the C-suite can include various other positions such as:

 Chief Executive Officer (CEO)